 Schedule a Consultation

-We are proud to serve patients of all individuals over the age of 5 from areas including Plano, Allen, and McKinney, TX.
+We are proud to serve patients of all individuals over the age of 5 from areas including Plano, Allen, McKinney, Celina, Frisco, and Carrollton, TX.
 To schedule your consultation to learn more about allergy drops and allergy shots, call 972.984.1050.